techidaily/site-games-able/source/_posts/effortless-control-change-upgrading-your-switchs-joystick.md

 ![Close up of Nintendo Switch Pikachu and Eevee Joy Cons](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/08/Close-up-of-Nintendo-Switch-Pikachu-and-Eeve-joy-cons.jpg)

  Once a Joy-Con has drift, there is little you can do to fix it.
-There are, however, several tricks you can try to[fix Joy-Con drift on your Nintendo Switch](https://www.makeuseof.com/ways-to-fix-joy-con-drift-nintendo-switch/) before you open it up and take matters into your own hands.
+There are, however, several tricks you can try to [fix Joy-Con drift on your Nintendo Switch](https://www.makeuseof.com/ways-to-fix-joy-con-drift-nintendo-switch/) before you open it up and take matters into your own hands.
 The first thing you should try when you notice drift in your Joy-Con is to calibrate them using the calibration tool in the Switch’s menu.
 That may help for a while, but it is more of a Band-Aid and doesn’t fix the root of the issue.

- You can also[send your Joy-Con away for a free repair](https://www.makeuseof.com/how-to-send-joy-cons-off-for-free-repair/) .
+ You can also [send your Joy-Con away for a free repair](https://www.makeuseof.com/how-to-send-joy-cons-off-for-free-repair/) .
 This is a great service, but you aren’t guaranteed to receive the same Joy-Con back.
 So, if you send a limited edition pair, there is a chance you may get the classic red and blue Joy-Con back.
 Some gamers aren’t willing to take that risk.

  When all the above methods fail, learning how to replace your faulty joysticks yourself is the best option.
 It is worth noting, however, that doing so voids your warranty.
 But if your warranty has already run out, and you would rather fix your pair for around $10.00 rather than pay $79.99 for a new set, you don’t really have much to lose.